Right simple singularities in positive characteristic: Introduction

 \section{Introduction}

-We classify isolated hypersurface singularities $f\in\mathfrak{m}^2\subset K[[x_1,\ldots, x_n]]$, $K$ an algebraically closed field of characteristic $p>0$, which have no moduli (modality 0) w.r.t. right equivalence, where two hypersurface singularities are called right equivalence if they differ only by an analytic change of coordinates .
-These singularities are called right simple, following Arnol'd, who classified right simple singularities for $K=\mathbb R$ and $\mathbb C$ (cf. \cite{Arn72}) and who showed that they are exactly the ADE-singularities, i.e. the two infinite series $A_k, k\geq 1$, $D_k, k\geq 4$, and the three exceptional singularities $E_6, E_7, E_8$.
+We classify isolated singularities $f\in K[[x_1,\ldots, x_n]]$, $K$ an algebraically closed field of characteristic $p>0$, which have no moduli (modality 0) w.r.t. right equivalence, meaning that there are only finitely many right equivalence classes (see Definition \ref{def1.4.4.1}), where $f$ and $g$ are right equivalent, if they differ by a change of coordinates, see Section \ref{sec.a2}.
+These singularities are called right simple, following Arnol'd, who classified right simple singularities for $K=\mathbb R$ and $\mathbb C$ (cf. \cite{Arn72}).
+He showed that the simple singularities are exactly the ADE-singularities, i.e. the two infinite series $A_k, k\geq 1$, $D_k, k\geq 4$, and the three exceptional singularities $E_6, E_7, E_8$.
 It turned out later that the ADE-singularities of Arnol'd are also exactly those of modality 0 for contact equivalence.
 In the late eighties, Greuel and Kr\" oning showed in \cite{GK90} that the contact simple singularities over a field of positive characteristic are again exactly the ADE-singularities but with a few more normal forms in small characteristic.

 A classification w.r.t. right equivalence in positive characteristic however, was never considered so far.
 A surprising fact of our classification is that for any fixed $p>0$ there exist only finitely many right simple singularities.
+We conjecture that this is a general fact for right equivalence in positive characteristic (cf. Conjecture \ref{conj}).
 For example, if $p=2$ and $n$ is even, there is just one right simple hypersurface,

-while for $n$ odd no right simple singularities exist.
+while for $n$ odd no right simple singularity exist.
 A table with normal forms for any $n\geq 1$ and any $p>0$ is given in section 3 (Theorems \ref{thm1.5.0} - \ref{thm1.5.2}).
-The problem is even interesting for univariate power series ($n=1$) where we give a complete classification.
+The problem is even interesting for univariate power series ($n=1$) (see Section \ref{sec3.1}).

-In section 2 we give a precise definition of the number of moduli ($G$--modality) for power series w.r.t. an equivalence relation given by the orbits of an algebraic group $G$, acting on an algebraic variety, being the parameter space of a family of power series.
-In fact, we give two definitions, $G$-mod and $G$--par, both given by the action of an algebraic group $G$ on a variety $X$ and show that they coincide (Propositions \ref{pro1.4.0} and \ref{pro1.4.2}), a result which is valid in any characteristic.
-This unifies the arguments later, avoiding a lot of similar calculations for different cases.
+In section 2 we give a precise definition of the number of moduli (modality) for families of power series parametrized by an algebraic variety.
+In fact, we give two definitions of $G$-modality, both related to the action of an algebraic group $G$ on a variety $X$ and show that they coincide (Propositions \ref{pro1.4.0} and \ref{pro1.4.2}), a result which is valid in any characteristic.
+This unifies the arguments used in the classification, avoiding a lot of similar calculations for different cases.

 Moreover, we prove that the $G$-modality is upper semicontinuous for $G$ the right resp. the contact group (Proposition \ref{pro1.4.5.3}).